The Sanskrit Heritage Site

 Sanskrit Heritage dictionary in book form

-You may download the pdf file of the Heritage dictionary from
+You may download the Heritage dictionary as a pdf document from

 PDF.